Fees for people entering residential aged care from 1 July 2014

 The means-tested care fee is on top of the basic daily fee.
 The fee is different for everyone because it’s based on their:

-If the resident has a means assessment before they enter your service, they should have a pre-commencement fee advice letter which will say whether they need to pay this fee and what they need to contribute towards their accommodation costs.
+If the resident has a means assessment before they enter your service, they should have a fee advice letter which states whether they need to pay a means-tested care fee and what they need to contribute towards their accommodation costs.

 If the resident does the means assessment after they enter your service, Services Australia will let you and the resident know the outcome of the means assessment.
 For these residents, you may choose to set an interim fee while you wait for the means assessment to be completed.

-Once the assessment is complete, Services Australia will set the fee at the lower of the resident’s means-tested amount or their cost of care.
+Once the assessment is complete, Services Australia will set the means-tested care fee at the lower of the resident’s means-tested amount or their cost of care.

 When a person first enters your care, you will receive an interim subsidy until you complete the Aged Care Funding Instrument (ACFI).
 Once you complete the ACFI, you will be paid the subsidy and primary supplements less the means-tested care fee for the resident backdated to their date of entry to your service.